CRISPR/Cas9 Knock-In Tagging: Simplifying the Study of Endogenous Biology

 Transfecting a construct encoding a tagged protein into cultured cells or tissues is also a commonly used approach that simplifies protein detection.
 Depending on the tag used, it can even enable live-cell analysis.
 However, transfection methods remove the protein from its native genomic context and can result in nonphysiological levels of the expressed protein.
 Consequently, the protein stoichiometry with its interacting partners is altered, complicating the study of protein-protein interactions or kinetic analysis of protein abundance.
 In some cases, the tag used may also interfere with target protein function.

 The refinement of CRISPR/Cas9-based gene editing technology over the past few years has offered a viable alternative to antibody-based and overexpression methods for studying endogenous proteins.
 (For an overview of CRISPR/Cas9 gene editing, see this blog post.)
 Using CRISPR/Cas9 systems, it’s possible to “knock in” a tag at a precise location in the genome, creating either an amino (N)-terminal or carboxy (C)-terminal fusion with the target protein.
 This method enables the study of endogenous proteins expressed under the regulation of native promoters and enhancers, providing a true picture of their behavior within a cell.
-Recently, Promega signed a license agreement with MilliporeSigma to access foundational CRISPR integration technology, creating new opportunities for the study of endogenous biology, particularly in the context of drug discovery and development.
+In 2019, Promega signed a license agreement with MilliporeSigma to access foundational CRISPR integration technology, creating new opportunities for the study of endogenous biology, particularly in the context of drug discovery and development.

 CRISPR-Based Tagging Options